Martin compactifications of affine buildings: Affine buildings at infinity

 \subsection{Geometric and metric realizations}

-In this paper, even though our starting point is a combinatorial definition of buildings (which is well adapted to our analytic arguments), we are sometimes led to using geometric realizations of affine buildings, as well as the associated non-positively curved distances.
-The initial buildings are discrete subsets of their geometric realizations.
+In this paper, even though our starting point is a combinatorial definition of buildings (which is well-adapted to our analytic arguments), we are sometimes led to using geometric realizations of affine buildings, as well as the associated non-positively curved distances.
+The sets of vertices on which we perform harmonic analysis are discrete subsets of their geometric realizations.

 For geometric realizations, we proceed as in J.~Tits' paper on the classification of affine buildings \cite{Tits1986}.
-This allows us to use G.~Rousseau's upcoming book \cite{Rousseau2020} in which apartments are by definition Euclidean affine spaces (in order to directly treat non-discrete buildings).
+This allows us to use G.~Rousseau's book \cite{Rousseau2023} in which apartments are by definition Euclidean affine spaces (in order to directly treat non-discrete buildings).
 We will also use \cite{Charignon2009} which sticks to the case we consider, namely locally finite affine buildings.
 Let us fix the following notational convention: if $\scrA$ is a (discrete) apartment, then $\mathcal{A}$ denotes its geometric realization; $\mathcal{A}$ is thus a Euclidean affine space on which the affine Weyl group $W^a$ acts by isometries.
 Accordingly, we denote by $\mathcal{X}$ the geometric realization of $\scrX$ and we adopt the same convention for sectors: if $\scrS$ is a sector, we denote by $\mathcal{S}$ its geometric realization.
-This additional structure on the geometric realization of each apartment is the suitable context to define cones in apartments (in the usual real affine sense, i.e. stability under $\RR_+$-action by scalars) and we can also use the notions of vectorial and conical directions in apartments.
-Each sector $\mathcal{S}$ is a simplicial cone, and so is each of its faces, which we will call a \emph{sector face} of $\mathcal{X}$ without refereeing to any specific sector containing it.
+This additional structure on the geometric realization of each apartment is the suitable context to define cones in apartments (in the usual real affine sense, {\it i.e.} via stability under $\RR_+$-action by scalars) and we can also use the notions of vectorial and conical directions in apartments.
+Each sector $\mathcal{S}$ is a simplicial cone, and so is each of its faces, which we call a \emph{sector face} of $\mathcal{X}$ without refereeing to any specific sector containing it.

 For any type of building, whenever the model for the apartments has a geometric realization admitting a distance which is invariant under the Weyl group, the geometric realization of the ambient building can be endowed with a distance which restricts to the initial one on each apartment \cite[Theorem 10A.4]{Bridson1999}.
 If we start with a Weyl-invariant $\cat$-distance on the apartments, we obtain a $\cat$-distance on the building and each type-preserving automorphism extends to an isometry.
 This is obviously the case for affine buildings, and actually the $\cat$-distance we will use was considered from the very beginning of affine building theory \cite[Section 2.5]{BruhatTits1972}.
 The distance on $\mathcal{X}$, as for any metric space, leads to the notion of \emph{Hausdorff distance} $d_{\rm H}$ between subsets.
 Namely, for $A,B \subset \mathcal{X}$, we set